chromaui/chromatic-docs/ignoring-elements.md

 # Ignore stories and elements

-Sometimes a component's UI changes every render or contains content like video/animation that is impossible to test consistently.
-This triggers visual changes every time you test even though nothing in the component code has changed.

-It's easy to tell Chromatic to ignore stories or DOM elements when looking for changes.
+Sometimes a component's appearance changes every render or contains content like video and [animation](animations) that is impossible to test consistently.
+This will trigger visual changes even when the component code hasn't changed.
+Ignore stories or DOM elements to tell Chromatic to skip them when looking for changes.

 ![Ignore elements](img/ignore.jpg)